 Jack Carr introduced his main character of James Reece in The Terminal List and the five direct sequels since then have continued to expand upon his character and the world.

 - Savage Son (2020)

 - In The Blood (2022)

 As with many thriller mystery novels, it is possible to read Carr’s novels as standalones.
 This is because each book will contain its own mystery and story arc that will be resolved by the conclusion of the novel.

-However, it is strongly recommended to read Jack Carr books in order of publication, which is also chronological order.
+However, it is strongly recommended to read the Jack Carr books in order of publication, which is also chronological order.
 Reading the books in this order will allow you to experience the world-building as the author intended.
 This will also help you best understand the character development of James Reece.